Danny-Flames/mini-project_terraform-instance-with-keypair/README.md

 ## Security Considerations
 - The SSH access (port 22) is open to all IPs (`0.0.0.0/0`) for demonstration
-- In production, restrict SSH access to your specific IP address
+- In production, restrict SSH access to my specific IP address
 - Store private keys securely and never commit them to version control